reMINDme Values transpired from a personal traumatic experience by founder, Tiffany Lin.

 I didn't stop to think about the consequences of my actions.

-I knew I might be pushing my physical limits, but I chose to do what I wanted anyway.
+I knew I might be pushing my physical limits, living outside of integrity, but I chose instant gratification over self care.

 Lesson learned: When you use "just this once" to justify the choice you make to resolve pain, annoyance, temptation or the uncertainty of what you're feeling in the moment, you go down a dangerous slippery slope.